WICG/webmonetization/docs/remove-ads.md

 sidebar_label: Remove ads
 ---

 Removing ads is a great way to thank the people who support your site.
 You can make sure web monetized visitors have a smooth experience without forgoing monetization of the rest of your visitors.

-Here's an example page that removes its ads for web monetized visitors:
+Here's an example that removes its ads for web monetized visitors.

 ## Code